wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 Essential concepts to reason about the performance of your message passing application

-* Amdahl's law

-* Speed up and efficiency
+* Amdahl's law, speed up and efficiency

+* Weak and strong scaling

-* Load balance
+* Load balance, data balance, hot spots

-* Data balance

-* Data distribution

 * Latency and bandwidth of communication

-* Weak and strong scaling

 ### Amdahl's law